silverpip/silverpip.github.io/_posts/2011-04-04-thunder-and-lightning.md

+---
+title: Thunder and Lightning
+date: 2011-04-04 21:50:28
+category: blog
+tag: vintage
+---
         Driving through a terrifying thunder storm this morning, we saw a tree
 being hit by lightning.
 A great blue glowing ball of fire, then a
 sudden explosion of white sparks, right outside our window for that
 one second we were driving by.
 It was magnificent.
 It was something